pblaas/terraform/README.md

 ##### Configurations

-* k8s-3nodes-coreos - Kubernetes 3 nodes CoreOS
+* k8s_3nodes_coreos - Kubernetes 3 nodes CoreOS
 * cache_on_demand - Hitch and Varnish caching solution

 ##### Docker

-All required tools are included in the following container image:
+All required tools to run these configurations are included in the following container image:
 ```
 docker pull pblaas/openstack-cli
 ```